JBB248/jbb248/README.md

 -The reason I've got so many numbers on my tag is because it's the ID number of my Raichu and also BLAZE IS ALWAYS TAKEN!!!

--I'm gonna try and limit my activity to weekends because I started to get really busy when I tried on a Tuesday.
+-I'm gonna try and limit my activity to weekends because I started to get really busy when I tried on a Monday.

 <!---
 Blaze248570/Blaze248570 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.